maubanel/p4v-unreal/workspaces/README.md

 For a classic depot (one without the two waves over the name representing **Streams**), you can decide which depots you want to work on and take up hard drive space.
 For Depots you don't want you can right click on them and select `exclude tree`.
 There will be a **red X** next to the depot name which means it won't download it and waste space.
 Don't worry at any point you can add it to this **Workspace** and download them later.
 You would do this by right clicking on a excluded depot and select `include  tree`.
 A **green checkmark** means that this folder and all of its children will be downloaded to your hard drive.

 You cannot combine streamed and classic depot's in the same workspace.
 Seperate workspaces need to be set up.
+Also, when you exclude a tree, it will free up hard drive space but will NOT delete the depot in **Perforce**.
+It will allow you to only have downloaded the projects you need to work on.

 ![exclude templates and oldlocalprojects depots](images/excludeTrees.png)